tbidne/shrun/README.md

 A running timer is provided, and stdout will be updated when a command finishes or crashes.

-Note: `shrun` colors its logs, and the examples shown here _should_ use these colors.
-Unfortunately github does not render them, so you will have to view this markdown file somewhere else to see them.

 # Installation

 The [releases](https://github.com/tbidne/shrun/releases) page has binaries built for several platforms.
 If there are no binaries for your platform, it is possible to [build shrun](#building) yourself.